vickneee/myDiamonds/README.md

-# My Web Development resources 💎
+# My Web Development Resources 💎

 This is a small project about My Web Development resources. 📃